jbat100/sonosthesia-unity-packages/packages/com.sonosthesia.ease/Runtime/README.md

 $$

 Now, substitute $a_3$ back to find $a_2$:

 $$
 a_2 = \frac{v_1 - v_2 - 3a_3 (t_2^2 - t_1^2)}{2(t_2 - t_1)}
 $$

 Next, solve for $a_1$:

 $$
 a_1 = v_1 - 2a_2 t_1 - 3a_3 t_1^2
 $$

 Finally, solve for $a_0$:

 $$
 a_0 = p_1 - a_1 t_1 - a_2 t_1^2 - a_3 t_1^3
 $$

-Here are the final equations in LaTeX:
+Here are the final equations:

 $$
 a_3 = \frac{2(t_2 - t_1)(p_2 - p_1) - (v_2 t_2 - v_1 t_1)(t_2 - t_1) - \frac{(v_1 - v_2)(t_2^2 - t_1^2)}{2}}{3(t_2^2 - t_1^2)^2 + 2(t_2^3 - t_1^3)(t_2 - t_1)}